raghujayan/openvds-mcp-server/README.md

 ## Usage

-### Demo Mode
+### Demo Mode (Fallback Only)
-The server runs in demo mode when no VDS files are found, providing example data for testing.
+The server runs in demo mode **only when no VDS files are found**.
+Demo mode returns simulated responses for testing the MCP protocol without real data.

-### With Real VDS Files
+### With Real VDS Files (Production Use)
-Set the `VDS_DATA_PATH` environment variable to point to your VDS data directories:
+**To use real OpenVDS data extraction**, set the `VDS_DATA_PATH` environment variable to point to your VDS data directories:
 ```bash
 export VDS_DATA_PATH="/data/seismic:/data/surveys"
 python src/openvds_mcp_server.py
 ```

+The server will:
+1. Scan all `.vds` files in the specified paths
+2. Extract real metadata using OpenVDS layout API
+3. Provide actual data extraction with real amplitude statistics
+4. Calculate quality metrics from real seismic data

+**Note**: Without real VDS files, you can test the MCP protocol but won't get actual seismic data.

 ### Example Queries